fonnesbeck/git_tutorial/git.md

 - **Git**
 - **Mercurial**

-^ Automated version control systems have been around since the early 1980s and are used by many large companies.
+^ Automated VCS have been around since the early 1980s, used by many large companies.
-However, many of these are now becoming considered as legacy systems due to various limitations in their capabilities.
+Older VCS have various limitations in their capabilities.
-In particular, the more modern systems, such as Git and Mercurial are *distributed*, meaning that they do not need a centralized server to host the repository.
-These modern systems also include powerful merging tools that make it possible for multiple authors to work within the same files concurrently.
+More modern systems, such as Git and Mercurial are *distributed*; they do not need a centralized server to host the repository also include powerful merging tools that make it possible for multiple authors to work within the same files concurrently.

 ---
 ## **Example** Paper Writing